JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ### Staggered

-- Disadvantage on any checks that require coordinated movement (i.e. Combat Rolls, Dexterity, Athletics, etc... )
+- Disadvantage on any checks that require coordinated movement (i.e. Combat Rolls, Evasion Rolls, Dexterity, Athletics, etc...).
 - Movement speed is halved.

 ### Blinded

 - Automatically fails any check that requires sight.
-- Disadvantage on checks that partially rely on sight (i.e. Combat Rolls)
+- Disadvantage on checks that majorly relies on sight (i.e. Combat Rolls, Evasion Rolls, Dexterity, Athletics, etc...).

 ### Charmed

 - Can't cause harm to the charmer.
-- The charmer has Advantage on Communication Checks against the Charmed character.
+- The charmer has Advantage on influencing the Charmed character.

 ### Deafened

 - Automatically fails any check that requires hearing.
+- Disadvantage on checks that majorly relies on hearing.

 ### Frightened

-- Disadvantage while the source of the fear is within line of sight.
+- Disadvantage on all rolls while the source of the fear is within line of sight.
 - Can't willingly move closer towards the source of fear.

 ### Grappled

 - Can't move, unless through Grapple Move.
 - A character using a medium or larger weapon is considered unarmed against a grappler.
-Medium weapons can be used in a Grapple against reach weapons.
+- Medium weapons can be used in a Grapple against reach weapons.
-- Injury reduction from armor is not applicable while in a Grapple.
+- Defense from armor is not applicable while in a Grapple if bypassable.
-- Disadvantage on any checks that require coordinated movement (i.e. Combat Rolls, Evasion Rolls, Dexterity, Athletics, etc... ), except against grappler.
+- Disadvantage on any checks that require coordinated movement (i.e. Combat Rolls, Evasion Rolls, Dexterity, Athletics, etc...), except against grappler.
 - Ends if the grappler is Incapacitated.

 ### Incapacitated